The Doctor of Business Administration (DBA)

 Students are expected to gain expertise in their chosen field of study.
 This requires knowledge of both leading edge statistical techniques as well as leading edge theory in their chosen discipline.
 This will be assessed via the Statistical Tools Qualifying Exam as well as the qualifying exam in their chosen field.

 Incoming students work with the Associate Dean of Graduate Programs and their departmental doctoral faculty to develop an individualized formal plan of study in one of 5 areas of concentration.
 Each plan of study must include the following:

 - Twenty-four hours of business core course work to acquaint the student with the functional areas of business.
 These courses can be waived if the student has satisfactorily completed equivalent graduate level course work at an AACSB accredited school of business.

 - Two minor areas of at least nine hours each, one of which must be Quantitative Analysis (statistics).
 These supporting areas offer the student considerable latitude in identifying a course of study that can be tailored to the individual's interests and goals.
-Minors are available in Accounting, Computer Information Systems, Economics, Finance, Marketing, Management and Quantitative Analysis.
+Minors are available in Accounting, Computer Information Systems, Economics, Finance, Marketing, and Management.

-- Three hours of BUSN 610, which is taught only in the Fall quarter.
-This course offers students an orientation to doctoral studies.
-Each year section focuses on a separate topic: general orientation (first year), teaching (second year) and research & presentation skills (third year).
+- Three hours of BUSN 600, which is taught only in the Fall quarter.
+This course offers students an overview of curent topics in teaching.

 - Dissertation (minimum 15 hours of BUSN 651).